The Essential Guide for Building Energy Management Systems

 A good energy management system needs an equally good monitoring system.

-To function correctly, energy management systems rely on accurate, real-time data.
+To function correctly, energy management systems rely on accurate, real-time data and key performance indicators like power usage effectiveness.

 Smart sensors and other monitoring devices can be used to maintain visibility into your energy usage at all times.